 Total (100%): $502.48 (Single); $1,296.31 (Family)

 Waiving coverage is an option for eligible employees who have medical insurance coverage through another source and choose to decline coverage from the City of Kettering.
 An employee who waives coverage will receive $3,000 per year (prorated over each bi-weekly pay) in taxable income.
 Participants must submit proof of other coverage for each member of his or her tax family on an annual basis.

-The City partners with Dental Care Plus to provide eligible employees and family members with quality dental care services.
+The City partners with Superior Dental Care to provide eligible employees and family members with quality dental care services.
 Dental Care Plus offers the same level of coverage out-of-network as in-network, however, an out-of-network provider can balance bill, whereas an in-network provider will not.
 Participants who wish to minimize out-of-pocket costs should select an in-network provider.

 2024 Pre-Tax Monthly Premiums for Dental Insurance: